Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Simulation Results

 \section{Simulation Results}

-\subsection{Simulation setup}
+\subsection{Simulation Setup}

 We conducted simulations to compare our method and its variants.
-Each trial includes a variant with GPS points at both ends of the dive, and an identical variant trial with two GPS points at the beginning and none at the end.
-This second variant behaves similarly to how \citet{Todd2017} includes initial surface drift velocity, as measured by GPS, as a term in his least-squares solution.
-However, we leave the observations as positional in nature which allows the Kalman machinery to manage the covariance between positions and velocities.
+Each trial includes a variant with GPS points at both ends of the dive and an identical variant with two GPS points at the beginning and none at the end.
+This second variant behaves similarly to how \citet{Todd2017} includes initial surface drift velocity, as measured by GPS, as a term in their least-squares solution.
+However, we leave the observations as positional in nature, which allows the Kalman machinery to manage the covariance between positions and velocities.
 As discussed later in the conclusion, this ability to swap in different measurements shows the flexibility of the probability model framework.

+The dive simulation parameters reflect a randomized current profile and vehicle navigation path, with max current and max propulsion speed similar to those seen in Seaglider experiments in the arctic in \citet{Jonker2019}.
+We made compromises for ease of simulation, such as separate, uncorrelated sinusoids for current and vehicle propulsion on ascent and descent; this manifests as an apparent vehicle turn at apogee.
+Moreover, sinusoids are a common simulation for Kalman Smoothing demonstrations.
+Because the maximum current and propulsion speeds are normally distributed, they occasionally exceed those likely in reality.
+We believe that model success on these profiles will translate well to more modest profiles.
 Table \ref{tab:sim-params} lists simulation parameters.

-\subsection{Parameters and grid-search}
+\subsection{Parameters and Grid-Search}

-While published information about physical devices can inform setting the measurement variance parameters $\sigma^2$, the process variance parameters for smoothing represent prior knowledge of system (vehicle and current) dynamics.
-We wish to understand how precisely our model's success depends upon knowing the exact process model covariance, a parameter we can only ever assume imprecisely.
-Thus, in each simulation, we run a parameter search on the covariance coefficients for the process terms, $\sigma_\upsilon^2$ and $\sigma_c^2$, and evaluate the effect on accuracy metrics.
+While published information about physical devices can inform setting the measurement variance parameters $\sigma^2$, the process variance parameters for smoothing represent prior knowledge of vehicle and current dynamics.
+We wish to understand how precisely our model's success depends upon knowing the exact process model variances, parameters we can only ever assume imprecisely\footnote{Formally, the problem of simultaneous state and variance estimation for Kalman smoothing diverges.
+Some attempts have been made for Kalman filter variance identification using the Normalized Innovation, Squared metric in \cite{Cai2019}.
+Unfortunately, cases exist where the likelihood function of $\sigma^2_\upsilon$ and $\sigma^2_c$ are indeterminate.
+Thus, rather than finding a particular best variance parameter, we are interested in the size of $\sigma_\upsilon^2$, $\sigma_c^2$ parameter space that gives a reasonable solution}.
+Thus, in each simulation, we run a parameter search on the variance coefficients for the process terms, $\sigma_\upsilon^2$ and $\sigma_c^2$, and evaluate the effect on accuracy metrics.
+The measurement error terms in modeling, $\sigma_{adcp}^2$, $\sigma_{ttw}^2$, and $\sigma_{gps}^2$, are given the same value used in simulation.